-Jp2g Consultants Inc. (Jp2g) was retained by the Township of Greater Madawaska to conduct the 2023 ground and surface water monitoring at the Norway Lake Waste Disposal Site (WDS or landfill), located at located at 574 Norway Lake Road on part of Lot 20, Concession 7 within the geographic Township of Bagot, in the amalgamated Township of Greater Madawaska (Township).
-This annual report summarizes the results of the 2023 monitoring program, and the results are compared to historical results dating from 2016 to 2022

-The Norway Lake site was closed to landfilling operations in 2022, and final closure of the waste mound was completed in 2007.
-Since 2002, the Norway lake site has operated as a municipal solid waste and recycling transfer station (WTS) only.
+Jp2g Consultants Inc. (Jp2g) was retained by the Township of Greater Madawaska to conduct the 2024 ground and surface water monitoring at the Norway Lake Waste Disposal Site (WDS or landfill), located at 574 Norway Lake Road on part of Lot 20, Concession 7 within the geographic Township of Bagot, in the amalgamated Township of Greater Madawaska (Township).
+This annual report summarizes the results of the 2024 monitoring program, and the results are compared to historical results dating from 2016 to 2023.Since 2002, the Norway lake site has operated as a municipal solid waste and recycling transfer station (WTS) only.
+The Norway Lake site was closed to landfilling operations in 2002, and final closure of the waste mound was completed in 2007.
 As part of the Township's long-term waste management plan, the Norway Lake site was identified for an upgrade to the site's existing municipal solid waste and recycling transfer station, similar to the transfer stations at the Township's Griffith and Mount St. Patrick sites.
 Construction was initiated in fall 2008 and was opened to the public on November 21, 2009.
-Currently the site receives Residential and Industrial, Commercial and Institutional (IC&I) waste and Blue Box recyclables which are transported to GFL Environmental Inc. (GFL) for disposal and processing.
+Currently the site receives Residential, Industrial, Commercial and Institutional (IC&I) waste and Blue Box recyclables which are transported to GFL Environmental Inc. (GFL) for disposal and processing.

-Jp2g Consultants Inc. completed the environmental compliance program in 2023.
-This service was previously offered by Greenview Environmental.
+Jp2g Consultants Inc. completed the environmental compliance program in 2024.
+This service was previously offered by Greenview Environmental until 2022 monitoring year.
 For consistency, many details in this report have been copied in part or in whole from previous reports including Greenview (2023).